dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 None of these may be based in reality or be good ideas.

+## Write your test cases

+Without test cases, you are toast!

+Compared to imperative programs, and even functional programs, the fact that a predicate can be run in "several different ways" (unless you stick to functional style, which may be good practice in certain cases) demands that you code test cases for these "several cases".

+Plus you have no typing, and a variable can fresh or not and unfication makes data flow in both ways in one operation.
+A lot of things are going on and you may actually miss a good part of the edge cases, or wrapping results in a list, or not think about the case of the freshvar at argument position Z.

+Without test cases, you are toast!

 ## Local naming contexts

 Wouldn't it be cool if one had this: